dustinkredmond/FXTrayIcon/README.md

 ## Icon Size Changes
 FXTrayIcon will automatically set the optimal size of your icon based on the operating system you are running in.
-However, if you wish to set the icon size yourself, you can use the instance or Builder setIconSize() method.
+However, if you wish to set the icon size yourself, you can use the instance or Builder `setIconSize()` method.
 For optimal performance, especially when using animated icons, best practice is to provide icon images that are already in the optimal dimension for your operating system:
 - Linux: 22 x 22
 - MacOS: 22 x 22
 - Windows: 16x16

+You only need to use the `setIconSize()` method one time for each instance of FXTrayIcon, and any time you change the image after that it will be sized accordingly.

 ## Projects using `FXTrayIcon`